sedstan/freeCodeCamp/README.md

 # freeCodeCamp

-A series of lessons to earn certificates using freeCodeCamp.
+A series of lessons and projects to earn certificates using freeCodeCamp.

 ## Certification Paths

 ### Scientific Computing with Python(Beta)

+Learning Python creating algorithms and applications.

 #### Learn String Manipulation by Building a Cipher